 - The Echo Barriers are fire rated and comply with BS 7837-1996.
 This was critical in the selection of Echo Barrier- the complete barrier is tested and compliant, not just a single component.
 A critical step in any due diligence.

 - The Echo Barrier is the only noise barrier with a breathable waterproof membrane.
 This keeps the acoustic inner dry.
-Critical to maintain the sound absorbing properties and avoids the safety concern of the increased weight on a structure due to water.
+Critical to maintaining the sound-absorbing properties and avoiding the safety concern of the increased weight on a structure due to water.

 - The Echo Barrier is independently lab tested to a tensile strength of 5.5kN.
 Critical for any scaffolder and design engineer when any screening is installed at height.
 Even more critical in a city Like Wellington known for its wind.

 Acoustic tests carried out after the installation of the scaffold screen and Echo Barriers met with all requirements as laid down in the scope.

 This enabled the welding and grinding activities to commence without undue noise being emitted to neighbouring properties.
 The solution has also resulted in lower noise levels for all employees on site.

 Echo Barrier is the world leader in managing noise on outdoor and manufacturing sites.
 The barriers have the best weight to attenuation ratio on the market, allowing the barriers to be safely installed on various types of structures.
 As they are truly waterproof, they do not place undue strain on any structure when they do become wet, or absorb water and become reflective.
 The complete barrier is tested to a number of standards for peace of mind for all users.